jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-01-05-how-to-replace-a-motor-on-the-geprc-phantom/index.md

 Replacing a motor on your quad is for the most part fairly straight forward.
 But in this guide, I'd like to also go over debugging a motor and ESC and figuring out the faulty component, as well as verification and configuration after the replacement.

+If you prefer watching, check out the [video version of this post on the FPVtips YouTube channel][7].

 Let's get to it!

 ### 🧪 Debugging a drone motor